-Art as a Means for Exploring, Documenting and Learning from History
+Art as a Means for Exploring, Documenting, and Learning from History

 While oftentimes underappreciated, art is perhaps a multi-layered, complex application of human creative expression.
-In many ways, art is a universal language; a way of self-expression; a tool through which we learn about history, document our present and dare to envision our future.
+In many ways, art is a universal language; a way of self-expression; a tool through which we learn about history, document our present, and dare to envision our future.

-Sometimes we don’t even have to travel far to discover art and, with it, history as captured in timeless artwork.
+Sometimes we don’t even have to travel far to discover the art and, with it, history as captured in timeless artwork.

 A couple of summers ago, on one of my visits to the NY Historical Society, I had the chance to see Norman Rockwell’s work, in particular Rockwell’s Four Freedoms, and ponder upon its message, as interpreted and understood through the years, and most importantly, nowadays.